cloudmesh/cloudmesh-mpi/doc/chapters/tensorflow/README.md

 To show TensorFlow 2 in action, we will use a basic example as presented in the official quickstart guide [^ref2] using the mnist dataset.
 Comments are provided to explain each step.

-If you would like to test this on your own, you may save the following into a python script (i.e., example.py) and run it with ```python3 example.py```.
+If you would like to test the following code on your own, simply run the command ```$ curl -Ls http://cloudmesh.github.io/get/pi/tensorflow/example/ | python3```.

 ```
 import tensorflow as tf